Pylons/pyramid/docs/narr/install.rst

 ------------------

 You will need `Python <http://python.org>`_ version 2.4 or better to run :mod:`repoze.bfg`.

+.. sidebar:: Python Versions

-It has been tested under Python 2.4.6, Python 2.5.4 and Python 2.6.2, and Python 2.7a1.
-Development of :mod:`repoze.bfg` is currently done primarily under Python 2.4 and Python 2.5.  :mod:`repoze.bfg` does *not* run under any version of Python before 2.4, and does *not* run under Python 3.X.
+    :mod:`repoze.bfg` has been tested under Python 2.4.6, Python 2.5.4
+    and Python 2.6.2, and Python 2.7a1.
+To ensure backwards compatibility, development of :mod:`repoze.bfg` is currently done primarily under Python 2.4 and Python 2.5.  :mod:`repoze.bfg` does *not* run under any version of Python before 2.4, and does *not* run under Python 3.X.

-.. sidebar:: You Don't Need A Compiler
+:mod:`repoze.bfg` is known to run on all popular Unix-like systems such as Linux, MacOS X, and FreeBSD as well as on Windows platforms.
+It is also known to run on Google's App Engine and :term:`Jython`.

-   Installation of :mod:`repoze.bfg` does not require the compilation of any C code, so as long as you have a Python interpreter that meets the requirements mentioned, you do not need to have development tools installed on the target machine to install :mod:`repoze.bfg`.
+:mod:`repoze.bfg` installation does not require the compilation of any C code, so you need only a Python interpreter that meets the requirements mentioned.

-:mod:`repoze.bfg` is known to run properly on all popular Unix-like systems such as Linux, MacOS X, and FreeBSD.  :mod:`repoze.bfg` is also known to run on Windows systems.
-However, none of its developers use Windows as a primary development platform.
-It is also known to run on Google's App Engine.

-.. note:: If you'd like to help us make sure :mod:`repoze.bfg` runs on your favorite alternate platform, we'd love to hear from you.
-   Please contact us via the `repoze.dev maillist
-   <http://lists.repoze.org/listinfo/repoze-dev>`_ if you'd like to
-   contribute.

 If You Don't Yet Have A Python Interpreter (UNIX)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~